eclipse/mosaic.website/content/tutorials/barnim_simulation_basics/_index.md

 3. The vehicles with the `WeatherWarningApp` are equipped with ad-hoc (WiFi) communication.
 When they encounter the icy road, they create a **GeoCircle** with a radius of 3km and the center in their own position.
 A **DENM** (decentralized environmental notification message) is sent out and cast onto the GeoCircle.
 Because the ad-hoc communication range is usually only about 500m, the area is being **flooded** with the message, meaning the message is being forwarded to all vehicles that can receive it in the GeoCircle.
 4. If the density of vehicles with ad-hoc communication is too low, then not all vehicles that are equipped with ad-hoc communication inside the GeoCircle will be warned.
 6. The  `WeatherWarningAppCell` functions the same but uses the cell network for communication instead.
 Allowing for a higher effective communication range.
 Furthermore, this removes the need for a certain density of vehicles equipped with cellular communication to reach all vehicles in the GeoCircle.
 7. Upon receiving a DENM, vehicles with a weather warning app will recalculate their route.
-Transmitted over the DENM is the infomration about the slowdown induced by the icy road, which factors into route recalculation.
+Transmitted over the DENM is the information about the slowdown induced by the icy road, which factors into route recalculation.
 The new route is shown in Figure 1 in green.
 8. There is a **WeatherServer** that propagates weather information over the cellular network.
 Allowing the vehicles equipped with cellular communication to be warned even before one of them detects the icy road.
 The `WeatherWarningAppCell` therefore receives messages from other vehicles **and** the WeatherServer.
 9. In summary, while the simulation is running, you should see with the [Websocket Visualizer](/docs/visualization), vehicles as moving markers indicating when they are sending **V2X** messages (green vehicles) and receiving **V2X** messages (red vehicles).